ULHPC/sw/docs/build.md

 ![](https://hpc-docs.uni.lu/environment/images/ULHPC-software-stack.png)

 You **MUST BE VERY CAREFUL** when running these scripts as they alter the production environment.
+This step is only allowed to the ULHPC teams.

 | Mode                  | Arch.       | Launcher                                                         | Settings                                     |
 |-----------------------|-------------|------------------------------------------------------------------|----------------------------------------------|